particle-iot/docs/src/content/tutorials/device-os/bluetooth-le.md

 ## Introduction

-Gen 3 devices (Argon, Boron, Xenon) have an nRF52840 MCU that supports Bluetooth 5.
-It's used to configure your device from the Particle mobile apps for iOS and Android, and Bluetooth LE (BLE) can be used in your firmware to communicate with other devices that support BLE.
+Gen 3 devices (Argon, Boron, Xenon) support Bluetooth.
+Bluetooth is used to configure your device from the Particle mobile apps for iOS and Android, and Bluetooth LE (BLE) can be used in your firmware to communicate with other devices that support BLE.

 Particle devices support both the peripheral and central roles: